Mamena2020/upline-privacypolicy/privacy-policy.md

 ## Privacy Policy

-Last Updated: May 10 2023
+Last Updated: October 27 2023

-Thank you for using the <a href='https://play.google.com/store/apps/details?id=com.mamena.upline'>Upline</a> application.
-This privacy policy explains how we collect, use, and protect your personal information when using this application.
-We highly value your privacy and are committed to protecting your personal information in accordance with applicable laws.
+The <a href="https://play.google.com/store/apps/details?id=com.mamena.upline">Upline</a> application is specifically designed for songwriters who want to express their musical creativity with ease and convenience.
+The app comes with features that assist you in writing and recording your songs.
+We take user privacy very seriously and want to ensure that your personal data is fully protected.
+This document explains how we collect, use, and protect the data you provide to us when using the Upline application.

-Information We Collect
+#### Data We Collect

+The Upline application does not collect, store, or process user personal data.
+All data generated or saved by this application is stored locally on your device and is not uploaded or shared with third parties.

+#### Upline App Features

-   -  Voice Recording Data: The Upline application allows you to record voice using the voice record feature.
-The voice recordings you create are stored locally on your device.
+ - Voice Record: The app allows you to record audio directly on your device.
+These audio recordings are only available on your device.

+ - Loopers: You can create music loops or beats from loopers packs or by creating custom loops.
+All looper data is stored on your device.

-   -  Audio Data: You can import audio files from your device into the Upline application for editing or combining purposes.
-This audio data is also stored locally on your device.
+ - Note Pin & Lyrics: You can write notes and lyrics for your songs.
+This data is stored on your device.

+ - Multiple Track: You can create more complex music compositions by adding additional tracks.
+All track data is stored on your device.

-   -  Lyrics Notes and Track Data: The Upline application enables you to add lyric notes and track data to organize your music projects.
-This information is stored locally on your device.
+ - Audio Packs & Import: The app allows you to import audio files from your device.
+All audio pack and import data is stored on your device.

-Use of Information
-   -  Local Storage: The Upline application utilizes local Hive database to store voice recordings, audio data, lyric notes, and track data.
-This information is used to provide the appropriate functionality of the application.
-   -  Analytics: We may use third-party services to collect analytical information about the usage of the application, such as the number of users, most frequently used features, and other statistics.
-This information is used to improve user experience and application quality.

-Information Security
-We take reasonable steps to protect your personal information from unauthorized access, use, alteration, or disclosure.
-However, please note that no electronic data transmission or storage method is 100% secure.
-Therefore, we cannot guarantee the absolute security of your personal information.

-No Login Feature
+ - Sound Effects: The app provides various audio effects, such as Pitch Shifter, Reverb, Noise Reduction, and more.
+These effects are applied to existing audio data on your device.

+ - Export Audio Mix: You can export your projects as audio files in WAV or MP3 format.
+Exported files are only available on your device.

+#### Permission Grant

-The Upline application does not have a login feature that requests or collects users' personal information such as names, email addresses, or passwords.
-We do not associate the data stored on your device with your personal identity.
+The Upline application does not require specific permissions to access or collect your personal data.
+All data generated or saved by this application is managed locally on your device.

-Third-Party Disclosure
-We do not share, sell, or rent your personal information to third parties unless required by law or under specific circumstances such as legal compliance or protection of our rights.

-Changes to the Privacy Policy
-This Privacy Policy may be updated from time to time to reflect changes in our practices or changes in applicable laws.
-Any changes to this Privacy Policy will be announced within the Upline application.

-Contact Us
+#### Contact Us

-If you have any questions or comments about this Privacy Policy or the use of your personal information, please contact us via mamenaware751@gmail.com.
+If you have any questions or concerns about our privacy policy or the use of the Upline application, please feel free to contact us at mamenaware751@gmail.com.

+#### Changes to Privacy Policy

+This privacy policy may be updated from time to time.
+The latest version of the privacy policy will always be available within the Upline application and will include the date of the last update.

-Thank you for using the Upline application!
+Thank you for using the Upline application.
+We are committed to protecting your privacy and providing a safe user experience.

-Mamena
+Mamena Tech.